 Think about the user journey ⛰️

 When creating an event website, it is essential to anticipate your attendee's journey.
-Focus on the concrete benefits of your event, what will they learn, what it is for.
+Focus on the concrete benefits of your event, what will they learn, its purpose.

-Obviously, mention the essentials (where, when, how to get there) as well as a slight analysis of the event's topic.
+Obviously, mention the essentials (where, when, how to get there) as well as a slight overview on the event's subject.

-Always ask yourself what information is most important to show, and how to build harmony between all these elements and information, being careful not to overload the pages.
+Always ask yourself what information is most relevant to showcase, and how to build harmony between all these elements and information, being careful not to overload the pages.